-A scintillation camera should maintain its uniformity of flood-field response for all multi-hole collimators used, with the circuits enabled that are used in clinical imaging.
+A scintillation camera should maintain its system flood-field uniformity for all multi-hole collimators used, with the circuits enabled that are used in clinical imaging.
 If any variations in uniformity not apparent in the intrinsic flood-field image are observed, a replacement collimator should be obtained from the manufacturer's representative.